This is part 2 of 3 of the motivation series.

 Do something you love and enjoy doing just for yourself.

 Take at least 1 hour for self-care.
 Extend it to a full spa day if you feel the need to do so.

 3. KNOW YOUR VISION

-Be clear on your future vision.
+Be clear about your future vision.
 Where are you heading in life and what kind of life do you want to create for yourself?